Imaginary Geometry I: Interacting SLEs: The Gaussian free field

-We remark that the orthogonality of $H(W)$ and the set of functions in $H(D)$ which are harmonic on $W$ is also proved in \cite[Theorem 2.17]{SHE06} and it is explained thereafter how this is related to the Markov property of the GFF.
-The proposition allows us to make sense of the GFF with non-zero boundary conditions: if $f \colon \partial D \to \R$ is any function that is $L^1$ with respect to harmonic measure on $\partial D$ viewed from some point (hence every point) in $D$, and $F$ is its harmonic extension from $\partial D$ to $D$, then the law of the GFF on $D$ with boundary condition $f$ is given by the law of $F + h$ where $h$ is a zero boundary GFF on $D$.
-We finish this subsection with the following proposition, which describes the absolute continuity properties of the GFF.
+We emphasize that $h|_U$ in the statement of Proposition~\ref{gff::prop::markov} refers to the \emph{restriction} of $h$ to $U$ while $h_U$ above refers to the projection of $h$ to $H(U)$.
+We remark that the orthogonality of $H(U)$ and the set of functions in $H(D)$ which are harmonic on $U$ is also proved in \cite[Theorem~2.17]{SHE06} and it is explained thereafter how this is related to the Markov property of the GFF.
+The proposition allows us to make sense of the GFF with non-zero boundary conditions: if $f \colon \partial D \to \R$ is any function that is $L^1$ with respect to harmonic measure on $\partial D$ viewed from some point (hence every point) in $D$, and $F$ is its harmonic extension from $\partial D$ to $D$, then the law of the GFF on $D$ with boundary condition $f$ is given by the law of $F + h$ where $h$ is a zero boundary GFF on~$D$.